Kishanjay/LacunaV2/README.md

 ## Development

 ### Open issues
-- Identifying scripts currently fails when there are (extra?) spaces or line breaks  between the words
+- Identifying scripts within HTML currently fails when there are (extra?) spaces or linebreaks between the words

 ### Solved issues
 - The dynamic analyzer that requires a webdriver doesn't seem to load external